-This course examines planning, recruitment, selection, training, motivation, retention and supervision of persons expected to fill specialized positions in service organizations which forms the core of the course.
-Issues include legal and regulatory issues, job qualifications, job descriptions, job benefits, group development and performance, organizational culture and external influences.
-Summer.
+This course is a strategic approach to the effective management of people in an organization so that they help the business gain a competitive advantage.
+The course is concerned with the notions of enabling and developing people and a focus on making the "employment relationship" fulfilling for both the management and employees.
+Students will utilize cases to examine planning, recruitment, selection, training, motivation, retention and supervision of persons expected to fill specialized positions within organizations.
+The course also includes legal and regulatory issues, job qualifications, job descriptions, job benefits, group development and performance, organizational culture and external influences.
+Summer: